Customer Experience Guide: How to Put your Customers First?

 Got your answers?
 Good, now you have all it takes to create a customer journey map.

 Seamless Customer Experience Rule no. 3: Design Customer Journey Map

-Customer journey map is a story marketers design to provide insights into the customer’s journey.
+A customer journey map is a story marketers design to provide insights into the customer’s journey.
 This journey is not designed to represent a 100% accurate experience with all its nuances.
 Consider it rather as an archetype that represents the fundamentals of complexity that a real journey is.
-In other words, customer journey map will not demonstrate the customer experience 100% accurately.
-But, it will help out designers, managers, copywriters and marketers walk in customer’s shoes, better.
+In other words, a customer journey map will not demonstrate the customer experience 100% accurately.
+But, it will help out designers, managers, copywriters, and marketers walk in customer’s shoes, better.

 Creating customer journey takes more effort and time.
 That is why people often produce fewer of them, for each of the primary audiences.

 Learn how to create a customer journey map with the help of our guide.

 Seamless Customer Experience Rule no. 4: What is the Experience you Want to Deliver?

 Steve Jobs, an Apple brand guru, and a customer experience visionary said: begin with the customer experience and work backward to the technology.

 Reverse engineering or working backward is a method designed to focus on the customer’s needs!
 Rather than pointing out the technology itself, put the accent to what benefits this technology brings to the table, and what real-life problems does it solve.